Cadify Library

 cadify.gratis→Apps\Cadify.Gratis\Library\store.example.com→Apps\Store.Example.Com\Library\

-For additional assistance or details about Cadify behavior, consult the help pages provided with the installation or contact the administrator managing the Cadify Dropbox store.
+For additional assistance or details about Cadify behavior, consult the help pages provided with the installation or contact the administrator managing the Cadify Cloud store.